Exact Terms

 Each card shows plain meaning, why it matched, related concepts, and the exact phrase to hand an AI tool.

-3. Use the prompt
+3. Use your terms

 FAQ

-Is this just a prompt library?
+Is this a prompt generator?

 Who is this for?